smatechnologies/ibm-i-agent-docs/docs/events-utilities/client-email.md

 The sample display below shows the file content positioned to column 94, where the Record Type code appears, followed by the beginning of the plain text log entry.

-The illustration below includes an example of a real error message, but the color was changed from green to red in this document in order to call attention to the entries.
-The actual DSPPFM display format always uses the same color for all records in the file.
+The illustration below includes an example of a real error messages.
+The IBM i command that displays the unformatted record data has been positioned to column 94, which is where the record type code appears.
+This view is convenient for surveying the file content, identifying the type of each message while also displaying as much message text as possible.

 ##### Display Client eMail Activity Log
 ```